Pitzmans Co. Leadership: 1923 – 2020

 During his tenure as Pitzman’s president, Roy E. Leimberg met T. Christopher Peoples and was initially impressed by Peoples’ German fluency, which he learned after taking German classes in high school.
 Although Peoples didn’t have a background in surveying, Leimberg appreciated his cadence and decided to hire him.

-For almost a decade, Chris Peoples developed his skills and knowledge; working at Pitzman’s during the day and attending classes at University of Missouri-St. Louis in the evenings.
-In 2008, he graduated from UMSL with a degree in Civil Engineering and by 2013, his hard work propelled him to leadership, and he became president of the company.
+For nearly a decade, Chris Peoples developed his skills and knowledge; working at Pitzman’s during the day and attending classes at University of Missouri-St. Louis in the evenings.
+In 2008, he graduated from UMSL with a degree in Civil Engineering and by 2010, his hard work propelled him to leadership, and he became president of the company.

 Pitzman's Today